-Rules: Insert a digit from 1 to N into each cell in the N by N grid so that no digit repeats in any row or column.
+Rules: Insert a number from 1 to N into each cell in the N by N grid so that no number repeats in any row or column.
 Also, each number in the grid represents the height of a building and the clues on the outside of the grid indicate how many buildings can be “seen” when looking from that direction.
 Taller buildings block the view of smaller buildings.
 For example, if a row contained the numbers 15342, then two buildings are seen from the left – 1 and 5 – and three buildings from the right – 2, 4, and 5 – with the other buildings blocked by taller buildings in front of them.

 Answer String: Enter the row/column marked “A”, followed by a comma, followed by the row/column marked “B”.
 Rows are entered left to right and columns from top to bottom.
 This example has the key “253614,645132”.

 (Brief) History of Skyscrapers: Descended from other Latin Square puzzle types, Skyscrapers is a Japanese creation.
 It received its first broad exposure at the 1st World Puzzle Championship in NYC in 1992 when publisher Sekai Bunka-sha presented a 20 page English edition of their Puzzler magazine to the competitors.
 (If you know more about the original author/publication of this style, please tell us).

 History of this example: This puzzle was written by Thomas Snyder for the 2010 Turkish Puzzle Championship.